jackyzha0/jackyzha0.github.io/content/thoughts/group-limits.md

 What about in [web3](toc/web3.md)?
 Structure helps us scale beyond 'natural' community sizes but this seems difficult in a group where the ethos is v much against said centralized structure.

+## Niche at scale
+> **The Internet allows you to scale any niche obsession**

+Location-based scaling before usually meant smaller audiences.
+Now, larger cities (and the internet at large) has allowed audience sizes of ridiculous amounts.

+"Tokyo, a city where a number of unusual stores exist: Stores that only sell vinyl records from the 1970s, or that only sell whisky from the 1980s.

+Put those stores in a Des Moines suburb and they will obviously fail.
+But in Tokyo, where 20 to 30 million people can reach the city by train, there are likely to be a few thousand people who love 1970s albums or 1980s whiskey.

+The internet is Tokyo." ([Source](https://www.inc.com/jeff-haden/small-business-ideas-startup-ideas-start-a-business-entrepreneur-mark-cuban-how-to-decide-which-side-hustle-to-start.html))

+"In the future, everyone will be world-famous for 15 minutes." -- [Andy Warhol](https://en.wikipedia.org/wiki/15_minutes_of_fame)

 ## Social Capacity
 Is there an inverse relationship between number of social connections and their depth?
 If you multiply them, do you get a person's social capacity?